Sjc1000/onEVENT/README.md

 onEVENT is an event based automation tool for Linux.
 It watches events such as battery percentage, input devices, cpu and even facebook notifications.
 You can specify any Terminal command to run when these event results are what you want them to be.

+## Command line arguments

+This program supports a few command line params.
+None of these are needed to run the program.

+- --verbose | -v : Verbose mode.
+Tells the program to output information to the terminal.
+It uses my pprint lib which makes things look purrdy :3
+- --folder	 : The folder the event files are located in.
+Defaults to events/
+- --file	 : The JSON file that your events are in.
+Defaults to events.json

 ## Event file

 Ill explain how to add things to the event file so you can have your own events!